IvanIvanov3000/react-project/README.md

   \
 **To start the application you have to:**

-*1* download all files
+*1* Download all files

-*2* open them in visual studio code
+*2* Open them in visual studio code

-*3* open the 'out-of-this-world' folder in terminal and write 'npm start'
+*3* Open the 'out-of-this-world' folder in terminal and write 'npm start'

-*4* open the 'server folder' then folder 'Rest Api'
+*4* Open the 'server folder' then folder 'Rest Api'

-*5* open the 'Rest Api' folder in seperate terminal and write 'node .'
+*5* Open the 'Rest Api' folder in seperate terminal and write 'node .'

-*6* wait for a few secend and then the application should open in the browser on port 3000
+*6* Wait for a few secend and then the application should open in the browser on port 3000

   \
   \